 - a.
 Letters type Times Roman, Font size 12, single spacing - b.
-Number of pages 14 to maximum of 20. - The first page to be precisely followed as shown.
-C. - Literature survey must contain points related to the thesis and suitably added with comments. d. - Reference of the literature has to shown in the text as given to be followed as a standard. e. - References in the end are to be given in the alphabetical order.
-All the references MUST be f. referred in the text. - All the Equations, figures, graphs, charts and tables are to be numbered, Fig 1, Fig 2...
-Table g.
-1, Table 2, ... and referred in the text. - All the figures, graphs, charts and tables titles must be self-explanatory, Figure titles should h. appear at the bottom and the Table titles at the top. - At the time of Synopsis meeting, rough draft of the thesis must be presented to the committee. i.
-The thesis MUST be submitted within one month from the date of approval of the synopsis. - It is suggested that the Tables, figures etc are to be given in the end to adjust and minimize j. the space and number of pages. - Guide MUST present the list of examiners (5 Indian and 5 foreign examiners) to the committee k. for approval.
+Number of pages 14 to maximum of 20. - c.
+The first page to be precisely followed as shown. - d.
+Literature survey must contain points related to the thesis and suitably added with comments. - e.
+Reference of the literature has to shown in the text as given to be followed as a standard. - f.
+References in the end are to be given in the alphabetical order.
+All the references MUST be referred in the text. - g.
+All the Equations, figures, graphs, charts and tables are to be numbered, Fig 1, Fig 2...
+Table 1, Table 2, ... and referred in the text. - h.
+All the figures, graphs, charts and tables titles must be self-explanatory, Figure titles should appear at the bottom and the Table titles at the top. - i.
+At the time of Synopsis meeting, rough draft of the thesis must be presented to the committee.
+The thesis MUST be submitted within one month from the date of approval of the synopsis. - j.
+It is suggested that the Tables, figures etc are to be given in the end to adjust and minimize the space and number of pages. - k.
+Guide MUST present the list of examiners (5 Indian and 5 foreign examiners) to the committee for approval. - 1.
+Synopsis report in the prescribed format to be stapled and taped with green color for submission.